Ortega vs Zavala Elementary: East Austin Schools and Home Prices

 Performance Metric Ortega Elementary Zavala Elementary

-Both campuses are very small, with 242 and 229 students respectively.
-That is tiny by Austin ISD standards and it means individual class performance can swing these scores year to year.
-Zavala’s 11 point edge shows up consistently across all five domains, which suggests a systemic performance difference rather than a statistical fluke.
-But context matters: both schools serve high percentages of economically disadvantaged and English Learner students, and both are doing the hard work of educating a complex student body in neighborhoods where real estate prices have outpaced school investment.
+Both campuses are very small, with 211 and 202 students respectively.
+That is tiny by Austin ISD standards and it means individual class performance can swing these ratings year to year.
+Zavala outscores Ortega in each of the three TEA domains, which suggests a real performance difference rather than a one year anomaly.
+But context matters: both schools serve very high percentages of economically disadvantaged students (81 and 90.6 percent), and both are doing the hard work of educating a complex student body in neighborhoods where real estate prices have outpaced school investment.

 For the full TEA breakdown on each campus, visit the Ortega Elementary school page or the Zavala Elementary school page.